If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-Fill your tub with hot water until the water level is 2-3 inches above the highest jets.
+Fill the bathtub with hot water until the water level is at least 2 to 3 inches above the highest jets.

 Warning